 #YouTube TV: Best Overall Live TV Replacement

 Three simultaneous streams are included.
-The 4K Plus add-on ($9.99/month) unlocks 4K streaming and unlimited streams, which matters for larger households.
+Add 4K Plus ($9.99/month) for unlimited streams.

 YouTube TV is the closest streaming equivalent to traditional cable without the contracts.
 It costs more than three times what Philo charges, so it’s only worth switching if you want a genuine all-in-one replacement rather than just filling gaps.
 Check the watch-hgtv-on-roku guide if you want to understand what HGTV access looks like across streaming platforms.